NoahZhang1/NoahZhang1/README.md

 ## Hello!
 I am Yunnuo (Noah) Zhang

-- :school: I am a  `MASRER` student at Georgia Tech studying Computer Science, my concentration is Infomation Network and Intelligence, I plan to graduate  in `Aug 2025`.
-I earned my `BACHELOR` degree at Georgia Tech in `May 2024`
+- :school: I am a  `MASRER` student at Georgia Tech studying Computer Science, with concentration in Machine Learning, I plan to graduate  in `Aug 2025`.
+- I earned my `BACHELOR` degree at Georgia Tech in `May 2024`